FelixAlvarado/360px/README.md

     get '/feed', to: 'feeds#home', controller: 'feeds'
     get '/fresh', to: 'feeds#fresh', controller: 'feeds'
 ```
 * In the feeds controller, I used a predefined User method on the current user in order to get the two feeds accordingly.
 Right now, my app fetches pictures based on who the user is following, as well as whatever pictures are most recent.
-I my logic also adds pictures from users the current user isn't following, so their feed won't be empty upon signing up for an account:
+My logic also adds pictures from users the current user isn't following, so their feed won't be empty upon signing up for an account:

 ```ruby
   def get_home_feed